Derandomized Parallel Repetition via Structured PCPs: Introduction

 \subsection{Related Work and Future directions}

-Our final construction of a two-query PCP has exponential relation between the alphabet size (which is $\card{\Sigma}\le2^{\poly\log n}$) and the error probability (which is $\eps\approx1/\poly\log\card{\Sigma}\ge1/\poly\log n$).
-In general, one can hope for a polynomial relation, and this is the so-called {}``sliding scale'' conjecture of \cite{BGLR93}.
+Our final construction of a two-query PCP has exponential relation between the alphabet size and the error probability (that is, $\card{\Sigma}=2^{1/\poly\left(\varepsilon\right)}$).
+In general, one can hope for a polynomial relation, and this is the so-called ``sliding scale'' conjecture of \cite{BGLR93}.
 Our approach is inherently limited to an exponential relation both because of a lower bound on direct product testing from \cite{DG08}, and, more generally, because of the following lower bound of Feige and Kilian~\cite{FK95} on parallel repetition of games.
-Feige and Kilian prove that for every PCP system and $k=O(\log n)$, if one insists on the parallel repetition using only $O(\log n)$ random bits, then the soundness error must be at least $1/\poly\log n$ (and not $1/\poly(n)$ as one might hope).
-Our work matches the \cite{FK95} lower bound by exhibiting a derandomized parallel repetition theorem, albeit only for PCPs with linear structure, that achieves a matching upper bound of $1/\poly\log n$ on the soundness error.
+Feige and Kilian prove that for every PCP system and $k=O(\log n)$ invocations of the original verifier, if one insists on the parallel repetition using only $O(\log n)$ random bits, then the soundness error must be at least $1/\poly\log n$ (and not $1/\poly(n)$ as one might hope).
+For the choice of $k=O(\log n)$, our work matches the \cite{FK95} lower bound by exhibiting a derandomized parallel repetition theorem, albeit only for PCPs with linear structure, that achieves a matching upper bound of $1/\poly\log n$ on the soundness error.

 Nevertheless, for three queries we are in a completely different ball-game, and no lower bound is known.
 It would be interesting to find a derandomized direct product test with three queries with lower soundness error, and to try and adapt it to a PCP.
-We note that there are {}``algebraic'' constructions~\cite{RS97,DFKRS99} that make only three queries and have much better relationship between the error and the alphabet size.
+We note that there are ``algebraic'' constructions~\cite{RS97,DFKRS99} that make only three queries and have much better relationship between the error and the alphabet size.

 It has already been mentioned that while our result matches the soundness error and alphabet size of the \cite{MR08} result, it does not attain nearly linear proof length.
 Improving our result in this respect is another interesting direction.